 To be down on "express disapproval of" is by 1851.
 Down home is from 1828 as "in one's home region," as an adjective phrase meaning "unpretentious" by 1931, American English.
 Down the hatch as a toast is from 1931.
 Down to the wire is 1901, from horse-racing.

 Down Under "Australia and New Zealand" attested from 1886; Down East "Maine" is from 1825; Down South "in the Southern states of the U.S." is attested by 1834.
 Down the road "in the future" is by 1964, U.S. colloquial.
 Down-to-earth "everyday, ordinary, realistic" is by 1932.

-"first feathers of a baby bird; soft covering of fowls under the feathers, the under-plumage of birds," used for stuffing pillows and feather-beds," mid-14c., from Old Norse dunn, which is of uncertain origin.
-Extended in Modern English to the sift hair of the human face and fine soft pubescence upon plants and some fruit.
+"first feathers of a baby bird; soft covering of fowls under the feathers, the under-plumage of birds," used for stuffing pillows and feather-beds, mid-14c., from Old Norse dunn, which is of uncertain origin.
+Extended in Modern English to the soft hair of the human face and fine soft pubescence upon plants and some fruit.

 "a hill of moderate elevation and more or less rounded outline," Old English dun "height, hill, moor," from Proto-Germanic *dunaz- (source also of Middle Dutch dunen "sandy hill," Dutch duin), "probably a pre-insular loan-word from Celtic" [Cambridge Dictionary of English Place-Names], in other words, borrowed at a very early period, before the Anglo-Saxon migration, perhaps from PIE root *dheue- "to close, finish, come full circle."

 The more general meaning "elevated rolling grassland; high, rolling region not covered by forest" is from c.
 1400.
 Specifically of certain natural pastureland districts of south and southeast England (the Downs) by mid-15c.